 Each year in the United States we witness an average of 37 deaths of young children due to vehicular heatstroke.
-As of May 2016, nine children have already lost their lives after being left inside hot cars.
-With summer nearly upon us, it’s critical to discuss the dangers of leaving children unattended in vehicles or leaving vehicles unsecured.
+As of July 2018, 18 children (with two other cases still pending results for cause of death) have already lost their lives after being left inside hot cars.
+With an incredibly hot summer upon us, it’s critical to discuss the dangers of leaving children unattended in vehicles or leaving vehicles unsecured.

 When these accidents happen, they devastate everyone involved.
 But education and awareness are the best ways to prevent them from happening again.
 Many manufacturers are attempting to develop products to help parents and caregivers become more diligent when it comes to children and cars, but for many people, to fully understand the issue will be most important.